Strategy

 Different vendors and investors have developed their own definitions based on varying methodologies.
 Some focus on securitization pathways.
 Others use product feature proxies.
 Many rely on incomplete datasets.

-This guide shows you how to analyze Non-QM using loan-level data to answer critical business questions such as where are Non-QM loans concentrated geographically?; which product features trigger volume in specific markets; how does your market share compare to competitors by MSA or county?; what are the growth trajectories in your footprint?
+In this blog, we offer a guide that shows you how to analyze Non-QM using loan-level data to answer critical business questions such as where are Non-QM loans concentrated geographically; which product features trigger volume in specific markets; how does your market share compare to competitors by MSA or county; what are the growth trajectories in your footprint.

 Loan-level HMDA data provides answers with census-tract precision.